khmarbaise/octopress/source/_posts/2017/06/2017-06-06-howto-create-a-java-run-time-image-with-maven.md

 for `jmod` and the `jlink` packaging type.
 They exist only as `SNAPSHOT`s which are available via the [Apache Software Foundation repository][asf-snapshot].
 If you like to use them you have to configure them into your [settings.xml] or in your [repository manager].
-One more thing is needed to be setup: [toolchains] to configure the environment like where to find the JDK9 etc.
+One more thing is needed to be set up: [toolchains] to configure the environment like where to find the JDK9 etc.

 If you run the whole project via: